tylerlocke225/system-installallion-for-pistis-DevOps-mentorship-program/README.md

 # system-installallion-for-pistis-DevOps-mentorship-program
-system installation project
-OpenSSH installation on windows
 OpenSSH is a suite of secure networking utilities based on the SSH protocol.This repository provides documentation for installing, configuring, and using OpenSSH on Windows.
  Overview
  create a github account
  install choco package manager